 Individual(s) of Concern

 Date of occurrence Time of occurrence

 Type of Concern:

-Inappropriate behavior
+Inappropriate behavior with

-Policy violation with a child or youth
+Policy violation with a chil d or youth

 Possible risk of abuse

 Other concern:

-appened, where it happened, when it happened, who was involved, who was ?
-If reported to the State, what was their recommendation about investigating?
+ened, where it happened, when it happened, who was inv reported to the State, what was their recommendation at

-To your knowledge has this si Explain: tuation ever occurred previously?
+Explain: ion ever occurred previously?

 What action was taken?
-How called? was the situation handled, who was involved, who was questioned, were police
+How was called? the situation handled, who was involved, who was quest tioned, were police

 Submitted by: Telephone number:

-Location and address:
+Location and address: -

-Signature: Date:
+Date:

 Reviewed by: